There are various Microsoft tools that you can use to help you migrate your database (updated 1/16/19):

 SQL Server Migration Assistant (SSMA) – version 7.11 for Oracle, MySQL, SAP ASE (formerly SAP Sybase ASE), DB2 and Access lets users convert database schema to Microsoft SQL Server schema, upload the schema, and migrate data to the target SQL Server or Azure SQL Database or Azure SQL Data Warehouse (Oracle only).

 Azure Database Migration Service (DMS) – this new database migration service simplifies the migration of existing on-premises SQL Server, Oracle, and MySQL databases to Azure, whether your target database is Azure SQL Database, Azure SQL Database Managed Instance or Microsoft SQL Server in an Azure virtual machine.
 The automated workflow with assessment reporting, guides you through the necessary changes prior to performing the migration.
 When you are ready, the service will migrate the source database to Azure.
 Think of this as similar to the SQL Server Migration Assistant (SSMA) and the Data Migration Assistant (DMA), except this is an Azure PaaS so there is no VMs to create or software to install (DMS actually uses SSMA and DMA behind the scenes but DMS orchestrates everything).
-For an opportunity to participate in the limited preview of this service, sign up.
-For more info see Azure Database Migration Service now available for preview.
+For more info see Azure Database Migration Service (DMS).

 Also worth mentioning is in Azure Data Factory, where you can use the Copy Activity to copy data (not schema) of different shapes from various on-premises and cloud data sources to Azure.
 See Move data by using Copy Activity.